pomerium/pomerium/docs/guides/kubernetes-dashboard.md

     --set ingress.enabled="false"
   ```

 That's it.
-We've now configured kubernetes dashboard in our cluster.
-We've also explicitly told Helm that we are going to deploy our own custom access to the service through Pomerium, instead of a standard ingress.
+We've now configured the Kubernetes Dashboard in our cluster.
+We've also explicitly told Helm that we are going to deploy our own custom access to the service through Pomerium instead of a standard ingress.

-## Add an Route
+## Add a Route

 Following the configuration defined in [Install Pomerium using Helm], add a route for the Kubernetes Dashboard.